House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Greenworks vs Ryobi: Who Makes the Better Outdoor Tools in 2023?
+Greenworks vs Ryobi: Who Makes the Better Outdoor Tools in 2024?

-Pete Ortiz
+- Pete Ortiz

-Last updated:
+- Last updated:

-Choosing an outdoor tool brand is a major decision every handyman has to go through, and it’s normally not a simple choice.
-There are a ton of different factors you have to consider.
-And it’s super important you choose the right brand to begin with because each product line has its related accessory system.
+Choosing an outdoor tool is a major decision every handyman has to go through, and it’s normally not a simple choice.
+There are several factors you have to consider.
+It’s important you choose the right brand to begin with because each product line has an accessory system.
+In this sense, you’re not just buying a single tool.
+You’re buying into a whole brand.

+Each of these brands makes exceptional battery-powered tools.
+But which is better?
 In this article, we’re going to break down Greenworks vs Ryobi.
-We’ll talk about their company histories, where they’re based, some of their more popular items, and which one is best for you.
+We’ll talk about their company histories, where they’re based, some of their more popular items, and which is best for you.

 Over the past decade, Greenworks has become synonymous with electric-powered tooling.
 Founded in 2007 out of Canada, Greenworks was established by Globe Tools Group to showcase Globe’s new lithium-ion technology.
 Their first battery-powered product line was the 24V system which allowed them to interchange the battery between household hand tools and outdoor equipment.

 Although Greenworks is a relatively new company, they already made serious waves in the realm of electric power tools.
-Since its start in North America, Greenworks has become a global sensation now available in Europe, Asia, and Australia.
+Since its start in North America, Greenworks has become a global sensation and is now available in Europe, Asia, and Australia.

 Brief History of Ryobi